KusionStack/catalog/models/samples/hellokpm/README.md

 ### 1.1.
 For app configuration `hellokpm`

-Add `kcl.mod` and `kcl.mod.lock` in the root directory of the app.
+Add `kcl.mod` and `kcl.mod.lock` in the root directory of the 'hellokpm/base' and 'hellokpm/dev'.

 ```
 $ tree hellokpm
 hellokpm
     ├── README.md
     ├── base
-    │   └── base.k
+    │   ├── base.k
+    │   ├── kcl.mod # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.
+    │   └── kcl.mod.lock # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.
     ├── dev
+    │   ├── kcl.mod # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.
+    │   ├── kcl.mod.lock # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.
     │   ├── kcl.yaml
     │   ├── main.k
     │   └── stack.yaml
-    ├── kcl.mod # The dictionary contains 'kcl.mod' can be specified as a kcl package, like 'go.mod'.
-    └── kcl.mod.lock # 'kcl.mod.lock' is generated, like 'go.sum', do not modify it manually.
+    └── project.yaml
 ```

 ### 1.2.
 For the `catalog`